ssohamsud/ssohamsud.github.io/_posts/2025-01-20-mean-field-games-market-making.md

 pinned: false
 ---

-I was reading Terry Tao's blog and a post on mean-field equations sparked an idea: could we turn mean-field games into a practical market-making model?
-This article builds that model from first principles, step by step, and keeps a running analogy with a giant **apple fair** (you are a stall-holder, the market is the fair).
-All formulas are presented in a MathJax-friendly way so they render reliably.

 ## Introduction
 I was reading Terry Tao's blog the recently and stumbled across this pretty cool field of maths: Mean Field Games.
 It's like if game theory and stochastic differential equations had a kid and its fairly new as well.
 He has some amazing analogies at the start of his blog which I hope he wont mind me copying (he will never see this blog page) to better explain the ideas of Mean Field Games to sort of set the scene for you.